PaursaK/Futigami/README.md

 ## Future Improvements
 ### **Additional Statistics**:
 I plan to introduce more advanced statistics based on the scraped data.
-Some key metrics we aim to publish include:
+Some key metrics I aim to publish include:

 - **Goals per Season/Year**: Aggregate and display the total number of goals scored each season, with breakdowns by team, player, and matchday.
 - **Top Scorers by League and Season**: Identify and showcase the top goal scorers for each league across different seasons.